3.1. NT Capture-it - All devices same commands

 • cmds dictionary of list of commands to be captred (cisco, juniper, arista).

-• path output path ( use “.” for storing in same relative folder )
+• capture_path output path for commands captures ( use “.” for storing in same relative folder )

 • cumulative (Options: True, False, ‘Both’, None) defines how to store each command output.
 True=Save all output in a single file.
 False=Save all command output in individual file.
 ‘Both’=will generate both kinds of output.
 None=will not save text log outout to any file, but display it on screen